edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 - Perhaps a slightly longer practice could be considered, as that would tap into different areas, such as greater involvement of participants.
 - maybe a few more ‘online/remote’ live-coding tips would be handy to give people currently, as we’re likely to be doing more of this in future?
 - The difficulties of live coding over zoom, it can sometimes be difficult to provide feedback that is not specific to the limitations of zoom +1

-Up

-- Good morning session
-- Enjoyed the practice and getting feedback from peers, made me relaxed
-- Liked breakout rooms, worked well
-- Liked the course content
-- Liked the whole ethos of the course, welcoming, easy to practice and set like that from the beginning
-- Liked summary in slides highlighted in yellow
-- Comprehensive material, granular, well designed
-- Enjoyed the pedagogy lessons of the first day
-- Breakouts useful for learning in particular for git exercise and building workshop websites
-- Really good to have an opportunity to have a do-over and repeat an exercise and have a chance to correct mistakes

-Down

 - Would like more educational theory
 - More breakroom exercises
 - Sometimes difficult to know what to do in breakout rooms, a better explanations needed before splitting people into rooms